silverstripe/silverstripe-framework/docs/en/reference/typography.md

 If you would to include different styles for different sections of your site, you can use class names the same as the name of the data fields.
-This example sets up different paragraph styles for 2 HTML editor fieldsc alled Content and
+This example sets up different paragraph styles for 2 HTML editor fields called Content and
 OtherContent:

 	:::css